conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 the next big thing for our beloved C++.
 The main problem for us, developers, is code bases becoming bigger and bigger because of the number of bugs per line of code.
-He enforces that the most valuable next big thing among concepts, metaclasses and introspection is the last one, and I have to agree with him, it will allow us to write less code and get more expressiveness, and the community also must be agreed too because of the several talks there were during this conference.
+He enforces that the most valuable next big thing among concepts, metaclasses and introspection is the last one, and I (Javi) have to agree with him, it will allow us to write less code and get more expressiveness, and the community also must be agreed too because of the several talks that addressed this issue during this conference and many others.

 #### Data-oriented design in practice (Stoyan Nikolov)

 One of the first talk we were able to attend!
 Stoyan Nikolov gave a great talk comparing Data-oriented with Object-oriented designs and how our mental model structure for programming is not always the best approach to achieve performance.
-What I really liked about the talk was the real example of the Chromium project (definitely something we should check out to learn), as we were able to see how a DoD for the animations rendering could have been done instead of the original OoD.
+What I (Dani) really liked about the talk was the real example of the Chromium project (definitely something we should check out to learn), as we were able to see how a DoD for the animations rendering could have been done instead of the original OoD.